ghabs/bengoldhaber/tools.md

 ### Programming

 #### Django/Flask
 My goto framework for web app development is Django or Flask.
-I use flask if I'm trying to be more minimalist and just want to put up something simple, and Django for everything else.
+I use flask for a minimilist API, and Django for more complicated applications.

 #### Visual Studio Code
 The debugging tools in VS code are excellent and the library of extensions make adding additional tooling easy and fast.

 #### Python
 - Python 3
 - PyEnv